cojoda/monadic/goals.md

 - Optimize for cost, performance, and code quality based on high-level human guidance.

 ## Short Term
-- Make the system file-type aware to handle non-Python files correctly.
+- Make the IntegrationRunner file-type aware.

-This involves the following steps:
+This involves one final change:
-1. Modify `improver/ast_utils.py` in `get_local_dependencies` to only parse files with a `.py` extension.
-Other file types should be ignored.
+1. Modify the `run` method in `improver/integration.py`.
+The syntax check must be updated to only parse files with a `.py` extension.
+Files without a `.py` extension should be skipped by the syntax check.
-2. Modify `improver/branch.py` in the `BranchRunner.run` method to only perform syntax checking on files with a `.py` extension.
-Non-Python files should be passed through without validation.
-3. Update the `construct_prompt` in `improver/branch.py` to specify the language of the file in the prompt when presenting the file to the LLM.
-For example, instead of just `File to improve: pytest.ini`, it should say `File to improve: pytest.ini (ini)`.